raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-70/page-1/en.md

 When the communication is bad, the new thing dies.
 The orifice person does not come to be a parent.

 When the communication is good, the new thing and the orifice's outer-layer comes to be one.
-At this time the orifice is parenting the new thing and want to give food to the new thing.
+At this time the orifice is the new thing's parent and wants to give food to the new thing.
 But it can't use the cord because of this: a cord does not exist.
 Therefore, when it is continuing to make a cord, it makes-possible this: the new thing consumes the orifice's outer-layer.

 #### The orifice's outer-layer makes a new powerful outer-layer and removes it